 It looks like this:

 As you can see, California’s missions were established in fits and starts over about 50 years, with the final mission – the farthest north – established only a decade before secularization brought the mission period to an end in 1834.

 The missions under Spanish rule

 Each mission began with a couple of priests and a few soldiers.
 Although the priests were undoubtedly committed to saving souls, they also needed to ensure the mission’s material needs were met.
-To do this, local Indians were conscripted into service as unpaid labor to build and maintain the mission, care for livestock, raise crops, and perform all of the other activities needed to support the mission.
+To do this, they conscripted local Indians into service as unpaid labor to build and maintain the mission, care for livestock, raise crops, and perform all of the other activities needed to support the mission.
 It was a hard life for all involved, but particularly for the Indians.
-Besides being forced to labor for the mission and give up their traditional practices, the native population was decimated by the combination of hard labor, poor diet, and European disease.
+Besides being forced to labor for the mission and give up their traditional practices, the combination of hard labor, poor diet, and European disease decimated the native population.

 The missions under Mexican rule

 Although the Spanish government’s goal was for each mission to become self-supporting within 10 years, none of California’s missions had reached that point when Mexico won independence – and California came under Mexican rule – in 1822.
 With few remaining priests and deteriorating buildings, the missions were already struggling when Mexico began “secularizing” them in 1834.
 While the intent of secularization was to return the land to the Indians, in reality most of the property ended up in the hands of a few wealthy ranchers who then forced the Indians to work as slave labor.
 Meanwhile, the remaining mission buildings were used as homes, barns, or storage sheds . . . or simply left to decay.

 The California missions under American rule